NM FTBL 2004(2) Wild Rivers Road

 Description

-The Department of Transportation, specifically the Federal Highway Administration, is soliciting bids for the rehabilitation and reconstruction of the Wild Rivers Road, designated as project NM FTBL 2004(2), located in Cerro, New Mexico.
-The project aims to enhance a 3.21-mile section of the road by widening the paved surface and improving safety features, including the replacement of existing culverts and the installation of erosion control measures.
-This initiative is crucial for maintaining access to recreational areas within the Wild Rivers Recreation Area, promoting both public safety and environmental stewardship.
-Interested contractors, particularly those from Historically Underutilized Business (HUBZone) areas, must submit their bids in hard copy by May 1, 2025, with an estimated project value between $5 million and $10 million.
-For further inquiries, potential bidders can contact Leslie Karsten or Laura Vallejos at CFLAcquisitions@dot.gov.
+The Department of Transportation, specifically the Federal Highway Administration, is soliciting bids for the rehabilitation and reconstruction of the Wild Rivers Road (Project Number: NM FTBL 2004(2)) located in the Wild Rivers Recreation Area of New Mexico.
+The project aims to improve a 3.21-mile section of the road by widening the paved surface and enhancing safety features, which will facilitate access to recreational activities such as biking, hiking, and fishing.
+This federally funded initiative, set aside for Historically Underutilized Business (HUBZone) firms, has an estimated project cost between $5 million and $10 million, with bids due by May 1, 2025.
+Interested contractors can reach out to Leslie Karsten or Laura Vallejos at CFLAcquisitions@dot.gov for further information.

 Point(s) of Contact